Thinking of transferring to OR from Fond du Lac Tribal and Community College?

 Students will receive written notification from the Records Office after their transcript evaluation has been completed.
 Information will be provided on the number of credits transferred, the equivalency status of each course, and the applicability of transfer work to the student’s program of study.
 Students are encouraged to contact the Transfer Specialist if they have questions about their evaluations and/or wish to understand the rationale for evaluation decisions.
 In the event of disagreement with the outcome of the transcript evaluation, a student may appeal within one month of receiving the evaluation notice by completing an Academic Petition form, which is available in the Records Office.
 Supporting documentation should be attached to the academic petition form.
 The Petition Committee will review the petition.
-A printable pdf file of the Academic Petition form is located here.

 If the student is not satisfied with the Fond du Lac Tribal and Community College transfer appeal decision, the student may submit a request to the Minnesota State Senior Vice Chancellor of Academic and Student Affairs for a system-level appeal.
 The complete Minnesota State policy 3.21 for Undergraduate Course Credit Transfer is located here.

 Minnesota State and the four tribal colleges of Minnesota, including Fond du Lac Tribal and Community College, have developed a partnership with all seven state universities, paving the way for seamless transfer between the 2-year tribal colleges and any of the Minnesota State universities.
 Each university has assigned a staff person to assist students from tribal colleges with their transfer questions and needs.
 For more information, visit: https://www.minnstate.edu/admissions/transfer/tribal_colleges.html